mika-f/uMCP/README.md

 uMCP is a server implementation of the MCP protocol, designed for working with the AI in Unity.
 It is a minimalistic and efficient server that can be used to connect AI agents to Unity applications.

+## Features

+- **Safety**: uMCP does not allow the AI ​​to execute arbitrary code, and any and all operations can only be performed through pre-authorized operations.
+- **Extensible**: uMCP is designed to be easily extensible, allowing you to add your own custom commands and operations via `McpServerToolType` and `McpServerTool` attribute.

 ## How it works (What is different from other MCP implementations)

 uMCP could directly communicate with the MCP client using the Streamable HTTP protocol, without any other dependencies.